influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/optimize-queries.md

 - It queries many overlapped parquet files.
 - It queries many string values.
 A query against a field that stores integers outperforms a query against string data.

-Follow these strategies to help improve query performance and resource use:
+Follow these strategies to help improve query performance:

 - Follow [schema design best practices](/influxdb/serverless/write-data/best-practices/schema-design/) to make your data easier to query.
 - [Downsample data](/influxdb/serverless/process-data/downsample/).
 - (If you need custom-partitioning for your data, contact Sales/Support for [CST/Clustered]?)

-(Qualify this?
-For example, if query speed is more important than cost or resource use?)
-- "Prewarm" query caches by running the query a few times.
+- If resource usage and costs allow, “prewarm” query caches by running the query a few times.

 ### EXPLAIN and ANALYZE